 While the term AI doesn’t provide any insight into what kind of applications of artificial intelligence actually exist, there are tech and business sectors – as well as other places – where AI is applied in the real world that are important to learn about.

-Entertainment systems like Netflix, for instance, utilize artificial intelligence on a daily basis by applying big data to their systems to improve user experience.
+Entertainment systems like Netflix, for instance, utilize artificial intelligence on a daily basis by applying big data to their systems to improve user experience or create a digital ecosystem.
 Another fun application of AI is computer vision, which helps systems process raw visual input (e.g. it helps driverless cars see and actually be able to drive on vehicle-filled streets!).

 Have you fallen down the AI rabbit hole yet?